 2090 - Electives in Writing Course Descriptions

+This is the current course list for the Fall 2015 semester.
 The following list is alphabetical, by instructor last name.
-Not every course shown below is offered every semester.
 Check the current Course Schedule.

 - JOURNAL TWENTY TWENTY, Jay Ellis

 - All CU undergrads can learn (without prior experience) how to publish a journal in print and online, taking WRTG 2090-001, "Journal Twenty Twenty."
-Created by undergrads for undergraduate Creative Nonfiction, Journal Twenty Twenty is the only publication in the country satisfying all four of these criteria:
+Created by undergrads for undergraduate Creative Nonfiction, the first issue of Journal Twenty Twenty in 2013 was the only publication in the country satisfying all four of these criteria:

-In learning to solicit good submissions, and then edit, publish, market, and advertise the university's home for Creative Nonfiction, students develop critical skills that translate to multiple majors, a variety of career paths, and strong resumes.
-Our multi-modal journal extension online furthermore adds to the digital literacy and rhetorical knowledge necessary to publish in print.
-Students can see our website at http://journal2020.wordpress.com/ and may reach current student Staff and Faculty Advisors through our email at firstname.lastname@example.org and through our Facebook page.
+The Fall course develops the now annual issue to be launched each Spring.
+In learning to distribute and promote the current issue, solicit good submissions, and then edit, publish, market, and advertise a new issue, students develop critical skills that translate to multiple majors, a variety of career paths, and strong resumes.
+Our multi-modal journal extension online furthermore adds to the digital literacy and rhetorical knowledge necessary to publish Creative Nonfiction in print.
+Students can see our website at http://journal2020.wordpress.com/ and may reach current student Staff and Faculty Advisors through our email at email@example.com and through our Facebook page.

 - WRITER'S WORKSHOP: PEDAGOGY & PRACTICE OF THE WRITING CENTER, Eric Klinger